 To take an online course at FIT, you should have access to a computer with a high speed, broadband, or DSL internet connection.
 Dial-up connections are not recommended, due to the nature of downloading, viewing, and sharing rich media.

 You will also need:

 - an up-to-date browser, such as Chrome (recommended), Firefox, or Safari

 - a word processing application that has the capability to save files in the Microsoft Word or RTF file format

 Some courses may have additional requirements, such as access to a scanner or digital camera.
 Please call the department offering the course for more information.
 Contact numbers can be found in our department directory.

-No, the great advantage of an online course is that you can do your work at any time of the day from any place that you can access the internet.
-Some courses require proctored exams but you can arrange to take your exam/s at a location convenient for you (see below).
+No, the great advantage of an online course is that you can do your work at any time of the day from any place that you can access the Internet.
+However, you will need to follow the semester schedule and course due dates.
+Also, some courses require proctored exams but you can arrange to take your exam/s at a location convenient for you (see below).